Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 1. Bara Imambara & Bhul Bhulaiyya

-If I tag this place #1 in our list of Lucknow best places to visit, this shouldn’t come as bewilderment.
+If I tag this place #1 in our list of Lucknow’s best places to visit, this shouldn’t come as a surprise.

-Built by Nawab Asaf-Ud-Daula in 1784, Bara Imambara is a mourning place for Muslims and an epic piece of architecture.
-Its hall is enormous, made in a china-plate shape, standing without any pillars and beams.
+Built by Nawab Asaf-Ud-Daula in 1784, Bara Imambara is a Muslim mourning place and an epic piece of architecture.
+Its hall is enormous, made in a china plate shape, and stands without any pillars or beams.
 Amazing, no?

 BARA IMAMBARA - Lucknow Best Places To Visit